-Figure 2 reports the coefficients for these treatment variables generated via separate regressions on the same sample of individuals.16 Panel A shows that differences between countries exposed to an epidemic in the past (or struck by one in the future) and those that were not so affected are small and statistically insignificant.
-These event-study graphs are consistent with the idea that the epidemic shock was exogenous with respect to banking activity (i.e. that our estimates satisfy the parallel trends assumption).17
+between countries exposed to an epidemic in the past (or struck by one in the future) and those who were not so affected are small and statistically insignificant.
+These event-study graphs are consistent with the idea that the epidemic shock was exogenous with respect to banking activity (i.e., that our estimates satisfy the parallel trends assumption).

 It does not appear from this analysis that the change in behavior persists beyond the epidemic year.
-This is consistent with a model of low switching costs in which individuals are continually optimizing which technology to use (e.g. cash or digital payment), such that they
+This is consistent with a model of low switching costs in which individuals are continually optimizing which technology to use (e.g., cash or digital payment), such that they switch to digital when arrival of an epidemic increases the riskiness of face-to-face exposure associated with cash payments, but they switch back to cash once spread of the epidemic has been suppressed.
+One can of course imagine a different model in which individuals must incur a significant fixed cost when adopting digital payments.
+In this case, having sunk that cost in response to epidemic exposure, they will continue using digital payments after the epidemic has been suppressed.
+Our preliminary analysis of persistence is more consistent with the first model than the second.